AJMansfield/expidle-lib/README.md

 - implement native numpy vectorization stuff (and release the GIL)
 - make the routines more vectorization-friendly
 - re-implement the game's timestep logic in a vectorizable way (to allow cheaply comparing alternative policies)
+- implement an AST corresponding to the game's expression parsing, to use for optimization routines seeking to find efficient prestige/supremacy formulae